 Okay.
-Ooh, uh, yeah, that might be a problem.
+Oh, yeah, that might be a problem.
 What's the problem?
 I'm the best cook in the family, tell you.
 Oh, I did, didn't I?
 Twice.
 Okay, then.
-Oh.
-Um, it's just, uh, yeah, Ian is a vegetarian.
+It's just, yeah.
+Ian is a vegetarian.
 He doesn't eat meat.

 He don't eat no meat.
 No, he doesn't eat meat.
 What do you mean he don't eat no meat?
 Oh, that's okay.
 That's okay.
 I make lamb.

 And so not eating certain food made him stand out in a Greek family.
 And Tula from our congregation, who is Greek, says it's absolutely true, every bit of it.

-[22:58] And so in a similar way, what Israel did not eat would make them stand out as different to the nations and be like God instead.
+And so in a similar way, what Israel did not eat would make them stand out as different to the nations and be like God instead.

-And not just with what they ate, of course, but later on in Leviticus, how they lived, how they treated one another, their morals and the like as well.
+[ 23:09 ] And not just with what they ate, of course, but later on in Leviticus, both how they lived, how they treated one another, their morals and the like as well.
 In other words, these food laws helped them to be holy as God is holy.